se-edu/se-book/specifyingRequirements/useCases/details/inclusions.md

 <tip-box>

-:package: This use case includes two other use cases, one in step 1 and one in step 2.
+{{ icon_example }} This use case includes two other use cases, one in step 1 and one in step 2.

 <ul>
   <li>Software System: LearnSys</li>